MUSD Staff Links

 Julia is willing to help her classmates, she uses kind words in class, and strives to do her best.

 Vinson takes initiative to help me and other students.
 He is respectful and kind towards others.

 Hannah goes out of her way to set a good example for her classmates.
 She is always on task and is aware when others need a helping hand or a kind word.
 She is a true peace builder for her willingness to help others and dedication to her school work.

 Fifth Grade PeaceBuilders of the Month

-Gabriel is a true PeaceBuilder.
-He is a role model of peace for others and does the right thing even when no one is looking.
+Ciara is a role model for doing the right thing.
+She does right even when no one is looking.

 Sixth Grade PeaceBuilders of the Month